spouyllau/ICEberg/README.md

 # ICEberg
-Web application (PHP4) for SSH corpora and documents collections
+Web application (PHP4.x > PHP5.3) for corpora and documents collections in Humanities.